Historic Shipwreck Trail

 The remains of the Newfield lie 100 metres offshore, scattered across the reef in five metres of water.
 Five of the drowned sailors are buried in Port Campbell.

 Three-masted wooden clipper 2284 Tons

 Wrecked Schomberg Reef Peterborough 26 December 1855

 Acclaimed as the fastest and most perfect vessel ever built, the magnificent Schomberg was on its initial voyage from England to Australia when it ran aground in clear, calm conditions.
-There were no casualties.
+There were

 The Captain James 'Bully' Forbes had boasted 'Hell or Melbourne' in sixty days.
 He was below deck before the wreck, said to be playing cards with 18 year-old passenger Miss Hart.

 He was later charged with gross negilence, and his career was ruined.